 - Vehicle number, driver's name and address. - Date, time, weather, and direction of travel. - Damage to vehicle. - Name of owner of other vehicle or property, address, license number, make and model of vehicle, and damage to other vehicle. - Injuries to persons involved, their names, addresses, extent of injuries. - List of passengers on the bus and in other vehicle(s). - Names and addresses of passengers in other vehicles. - Name of insurance companies involved. - Name of police at scene. - Diagram of accident scene. - 8.
-Every accident should be reported to the Alabama Department of Education by the local school system.
+Every accident should be reported to the Alabama Department of Education by the local school system (follow all LEA procedures post accident).